SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Evaluation of Semantic Scene Completion

-One possible reason for the poor performance is the problem of dealing with the output resolution.
-SSCNet performs a 4 fold downsampling in a forward pass, followed by a trilinear upsampling to match the target resolution, which renders it incapable of dealing with the details of the scene.
-Approaches that produce higher output resolutions currently fail on our benchmark due to memory limitations.
-These approaches need some significant adaptation to cope with the desired output resolution and are not ready for off-the-shelf usage.
-Another challenge for current models is the sparsity of the laser input signal in the far field as can be seen from \reffig{fig:ssc_qual_results}.
+Apart from dealing with the target resolution, a challenge for current models is the sparsity of the laser input signal in the far field as can be seen from \reffig{fig:ssc_qual_results}.
 To obtain a higher resolution input signal in the far field, approaches would have to exploit more efficiently information from high resolution RGB images provided along with each laser scan.